 The importance of gut health is becoming well known, so many vets recommend probiotics for dogs these days.
 That means there’s an overwhelming choice of probiotic supplements available.

 But there’s one kind of probiotic that’s got some unique abilities you won’t find in other products … and that’s soil-based probiotics.
 This type of probiotic is made from soil-based organisms.
-And it can help your dog with some specific health problems.
+And soil-based probiotics for dogs can help with some specific health problems.

 What Are Soil-Based Probiotics?

 Soil-based probiotics are made from soil-based organisms (SBOs).
 These are bacterial organisms naturally found in soil and water.
 SBOs help support plants by breaking down organic material.
 And they fight pathogens and provide vitamins to help plants and animals thrive.

 These organisms were once a natural part of the food we ate.
 Vegetables grew in healthy soil and weren’t scrubbed before eating.
 Meat wasn’t washed before cooking.
 So we got healthy SBOs in our meals.
 The bacteria we ate helped support the good bacteria in our guts.
 And that helped our bodies resist disease.